Gambinos14/TraveL-LisT-Client/README.md

 #### Project Planning

-As someone who loves to travel I often find myself dreaming of the next big adventure, so I decided to build an application where a user can dynamically build a travel list to keep track of the destinations they want to visit.
+As someone who loves to travel, I often find myself dreaming of the next big adventure, so I decided to build an application where a user can dynamically build a travel list to keep track of the destinations they want to visit.
 I wanted the application to have some integration with the google Maps API so